Interviewed in 2012

 Radiant, well-bred and – like some of our finest actors – kicked out of Rada for a rebellious streak, she was “beautiful and intelligent.
 A magic mix.
 Now I’m so old I can say it, but I was loved by the BBC.
 I was the taste of the 60s and I knew if I went along for something I’d get the part.”

 There were TV plays of the week, The Likely Lads… Name a cult show and Anneke was in it – The Strange World of Gurney Slade, The Saint, The Avengers (twice)… And for a spell, in 1966–67, she travelled in the Tardis.
 She was there the night first Doctor Who William Hartnell transformed into Patrick Troughton.
-She’s one of the few surviving stars from The Underwater Menace episode found last year.
+She’s one of the few surviving stars from The Underwater Menace episode found in 2011.

 Anneke’s love life was just as colourful.
 As a teenager she fell for actor/pop star Anthony Newley, becoming pregnant by him twice (the first ended in an abortion).
 He dumped her for Joan Collins.
 She then married Michael Gough, a character actor 25 years her senior, and there were two further marriages – “conveniences, basically, for papers to stay in America and Canada”.